yosefk/funtrace/README.md

 * **`FUNTRACE`**: an 8-byte chunk indicating the start of a snapshot, with an 8-byte frequency of the timestamp counter, used to convert counter values into nanoseconds.
 A snapshot is interpreted according to the memory map reported by the last encountered `PROCMAPS` chunk (there may be many snapshots in the same file; currently the funtrace runtime saves a `PROCMAPS` chunk every time it takes a snapshot but if you know that your memory map remains stable over time and you want to shave off a little bit of latency, you could tweak this.)
 * **`CMD LINE`**: the process command line, used as the process name when generating the JSON.
 A wart worth mentioning is that currently, the funtrace runtime reads this from `/proc/self/cmdline` and replaces null characters separating the arguments with spaces, which means that the shell command `prog "aaa bbb"`, which passes a single string argument `aaa bbb`, will be saved as `prog aaa bbb` (two string arguments).
 So we save enough to help you see "the trace of what you're looking at" but not enough to eg use the saved command line for reproducing the run.
 * **`THREADID`**: a 64b PID integer, a 64b TID integer, and a null-terminated 16-byte name string (the content of `/proc/self/comm` aka the output of `pthread_getname_np(pthread_self(),...)`.)
 This precedes every `TRACEBUF` chunk (documented next.)
 * **`TRACEBUF`**: a variable sized chunk of length which is a multiple of 16.
 It contains trace entries; each entry is a 64b code pointer, and a 64b timestamp counter value.
 The entries are _not_ sorted by the timestamp, for 2 reasons - they come from a cyclic buffer, and the funtrace writeout code is racy, so you can have rare cases of `new_entry, old_entry, new_entry` near the end of the cyclic buffer because one of the newest entries didn't make it into the buffer so you got a much older entry.
-So you need to sort the entries for processing, and you need to "defend" against missing events (so you could see a return without a call or a call without a return; this is not just because of the raciness of the writeout but because the cyclic buffer ends before "the end of program execution" and starts after "the start of execution" and you can have various other niceties like longjmp.
+So you need to sort the entries for processing, and you need to "defend" against missing events (meaning, you could see a return without a call or a call without a return; this is not just because of the raciness of the writeout but because the cyclic buffer ends before "the end of program execution" and starts after "the start of execution" and you can have various other niceties like longjmp.)
 The code pointer can have the following flags set in its high bits:
   * `RETURN` (63): a return event, where the code pointer points into the returning function
   * `RETURN_WITH_CALLER_ADDRESS` (62): a return event where the code pointer points _into the function we're returning to_.
 This unfortunate tracing artifact happens under XRay instrumentation; funtrace2viz mostly recovers the flow despite this.
 When this bit and the previous bit are both set, this is a `CATCH` event, and the code pointer points into the function that caught the exception.
   * `CALL_RETURNING_UPON_THROW` (61): marks call events that will have a return event logged for them if an exception is thrown.
 Under most instrumentation methods this does not happen and so funtrace2viz guesses which functions effectively returned during stack unwinding.
 When it sees a call entry with this flag set, it knows that this function wouldn't return without logging a return event even if an exception was thrown, which prevents it from wrongly guessing that the function returned due to unwinding.